GolDNenex/webapp-manager/README.md

 Run websites as if they were apps.

+## Build

+- Download GNOME Builder
+- Open this folder with Builder
+- Click the hammer icon to compile
+- Click the play button to run

+## Install

+Requirements: `flatpak`, `flatpak-builder`

+- Run the `install.sh` file

 ## Credits and bug reports
 This application is a fork of [Mint's](https://github.com/linuxmint/webapp-manager) original Webapp Manager app; the application was modified in order to run and be distributed on the Flathub store.